On discrete rarefaction waves in a nonlinear Schr\"odinger equation toy model for weak turbulence: Perturbation theory

-for $\delta <1$ sufficiently small, but chosen independently of $\epsilon$ and $N$.
-As a result, we can close the bootstrapping argument independent of our choice of lattice size $N$ and any initial step size $\epsilon/8$. \end{proof}
+for $ \delta$ sufficiently small.
+Note that $\delta$ is chosen independently of $\epsilon$ and $N$.
+As a result, we can close the bootstrapping argument in $\htheta$ and $\hrho$ independent of our choice of lattice size $N$ and any initial step size $\epsilon/8$. \end{proof}

 \begin{rem} By nature of the construction, we now have that